Remembering Wee Cho Yaw – banker, community leader, mentor

 Property magnate Chua Thian Poh said the Singaporean Chinese community has lost a visionary leader who served society with great dedication and made immense contributions.
 He worked hand in hand with Mr Wee for over 20 years while serving at SHHK, SFCCA and CDAC.

 “He was a mentor who allowed growing space for his juniors to take on greater roles,” he said.
-“Under his leadership, the various Chinese associations in Singapore had flourished, especially in supporting the education needs of students and families in need.”
+“Under his leadership, the various Chinese associations in Singapore flourished, especially in supporting the education needs of students and families in need.”

-Professor Tan Eng Chye, president of National University of Singapore (NUS), said Mr Wee was a firm believer in education as a social leveller and enabler for social and economic progress.
+Professor Tan Eng Chye, president of the National University of Singapore (NUS), said Mr Wee was a firm believer in education as a social leveller and enabler for social and economic progress.

-Mr Wee played a key role in the merger of Nanyang University with the University of Singapore to form NUS, where he served on the NUS Council for two decades from 1980 to 2000.
+Mr Wee played a key role in the merger of Nanyang University and the University of Singapore to form NUS, where he served on the NUS Council for two decades from 1980 to 2000.

-Together with his family and UOB, Mr Wee also supported various NUS programmes.
-These include the Wee Cho Yaw Future Leaders Award for high-potential students with financial needs, and the Wee Cho Yaw Singapore-China Finance and Banking Forum, which promotes a deeper understanding of banking, economics and finance, and provides scholarships to deserving students.
+Together with his family and UOB, Mr Wee also supported various NUS programmes, including the Wee Cho Yaw Future Leaders Award for high-potential students with financial needs, and the Wee Cho Yaw Singapore-China Finance and Banking Forum, which promotes a deeper understanding of banking, economics and finance, and provides scholarships to deserving students.

-NUS conferred on Mr Wee an Honorary Doctor of Letters in 2008.
+NUS conferred on him an Honorary Doctor of Letters in 2008.

 Mr Wee also became the pro-chancellor of Nanyang Technological University (NTU) in 2004.

-NTU president Ho Teck Hua said that Mr Wee, together with Wee Foundation and UOB, gave $16 million to NTU over the years, in support of education and research advancement, in financial assistance to students from disadvantaged backgrounds, as well as for grooming future leaders.
+NTU president Ho Teck Hua said Mr Wee, together with Wee Foundation and UOB, gave $16 million to NTU over the years, in support of education and research advancement, in financial assistance to students from disadvantaged backgrounds, as well as for grooming future leaders.

 For his contributions to NTU and the community, he was conferred an Honorary Doctor of Letters by NTU in 2014.